Sydney Animal Behaviour Service - Home

 Sydney Animal Behaviour Service

-Sydney Animal Behaviour Service is the premier behavioural medicine practice in Australia, run by Registered Veterinary Specialist in animal behaviour and behavioural medicine, Dr Kersti Seksel, together with her resident in behavioural medicine Dr Andrew O'Shea and her veterinary intern Dr Grace Thurtell.
-All are veterinarians so they can assess not only the physical health of their patients but also their mental health.
+Sydney Animal Behaviour Service is the premier behavioural medicine practice in Australia, run by Registered Veterinary Specialist in animal behaviour and behavioural medicine, Dr Kersti Seksel, together with her residents in behavioural medicine Dr Andrew O'Shea and Dr Grace Thurtell.
+All are veterinarians so they can assess not only the mental health of their patients but also their mental health.

-Kersti is the only registered veterinary specialist with qualifications that are recognised in Australia, NZ, USA and Europe and Andrew has further qualifications in Veterinary Behavioural Medicine (Animal Behaviour) that are recognised n Australia and NZ.
-Grace is currently completing the CVE behavioural medicine course through Sydney University.
+Dr Kersti Seksel is the only registered veterinary specialist with qualifications that are recognised in Australia, NZ, USA and Europe and Andrew has further qualifications in Veterinary Behavioural Medicine (Animal Behaviour) that are recognised n Australia and NZ.
+Grace is currently completing the CVE behavioural medicine course through Sydney University and has undertaken further studies in Behavioural Medicine.

 It is now well recognised that many behaviour problems are due to anxiety.
 Anxiety is a medical problem not a training problem so although training may help, it will not resolve the underlying cause.
 Behaviour problems may also have other underlying or concurrent medical problems, therefore assessment by a veterinarian is very important rather than just relying on training to help resolve the issue.